-•Route warnings and twisted logging through Python standard logging

-•Assign DEBUG and ERROR level to Scrapy and Twisted loggers respectively configure_logging is automatically called when using Scrapy commands, but needs to be called explicitly when running custom scripts.
+- Route warnings and twisted logging through Python standard logging - Assign DEBUG and ERROR level to Scrapy and Twisted loggers respectively - Route stdout to log if LOG_STDOUT setting is True configure_logging is automatically called when using Scrapy commands, but needs to be called explicitly when running custom scripts.
 In that case, its usage is not required but it's recommended.